 - Browse and Bet: Browse around the NBA betting odds and click a bet.
 That’ll instantly create a bet slip where you can fill in the amount you want to bet and place it.
 Otherwise, you can continue browsing and add more bets to the same slip, or even turn multiple bets into a parlay.

 Online sportsbooks allow you to bet on the NBA playoffs in a number of ways:

-- Game lines: Place moneyline, point spread and total bets for every playoff game.
+- Playoff Game Lines: You can use traditional bets to place moneyline, point spread and total bets for every playoff game.

 See here for more on how to bet on the NBA.

 How to bet on the NBA playoffs in Canada

 Traditionally, Canadians have been restricted to provincial lotteries and limited parlay sports betting products, but the federal government gave provinces the right to change that in June 2021.